 Following the EDT’s massive success, Chanel released Bleu de Chanel Eau de Parfum in 2014.

 Universally adored by Chanel fans, the fragrance is more decadent, darker, and more intense than the EDT.
 Also, unlike the EDT’s burst of fruity and zesty opening, the EDP’s opening has a milder scent.
-Its burst of citrus and fruity aroma has a hint of spice from the pepper component, but it is faint and fades somewhat quickly.
+The thing I found most similar to the EDT is the burst of citrus and fruity aroma.
+It then has a hint of spice from the pepper component, but it is faint and fades somewhat quickly.

 Still, although the EDP’s top notes are powdery and not that appealing, the opening smell soon fades off, allowing the perfume to dry down to a more pleasant scent.